 Dow Chemical Company objectives were to accelerate ongoing developmental efforts to achieve commercialization within five years.
 This will require a dramatically accelerated research, development, demonstration, and deployment program.
-This CRADA addresses the accelerated research with detailed fundamental understanding, development, and demonstration of advanced conversion processes and polyolefin-based carbon fiber precursor production.
+This project addresses the accelerated research with detailed fundamental understanding, development, and demonstration of advanced conversion processes and polyolefin-based carbon fiber precursor production.

 Polyolefin fibers, such as polyethylene and polypropylene can easily be melt-spun.
 Dow Chemical Company utilized both Michigan Center of Energy Excellence (COEE) and in-kind contributions to invest in polymer precursor development, including building out fiber spinning capability in Michigan.
-Plans were to initiate this program with an open consideration to all types of polyolefinic fiber formulations and spinning techniques that are available to allow for the development of a wider class of low-cost polymer precursor fiber.
-Then, after selecting a preferred family of material chemistries, the CRADA participants down-selected to the most cost-effective means of preparing the precursor fiber and converting the precursor into carbon fiber.
+This program was initiated with an open consideration to all types of polyolefinic fiber formulations and spinning techniques that are available to allow for the development of a wider class of low-cost polymer precursor fiber.
+After selecting a preferred family of material chemistries, the project participants down-selected to the most cost-effective means of preparing the precursor fiber and converting the precursor into carbon fiber.

 Conventional conversion employs a thermal pyrolysis process that is slow, energy intensive, and space intensive.
-This advanced conversion portion of this project is based upon a discovery by the principal investigator that microwave energy could likely be used as a means to rapidly convert polyacrylonitrile (PAN) precursor fibers into finished carbon fibers while potentially reducing energy usage substantially.
+This advanced conversion portion of this project is based upon a discovery by the principal investigator that microwave energy could likely be used as a means to rapidly convert polyacrylonitrile precursor fibers into finished carbon fibers while potentially reducing energy usage substantially.
 Early in the project, the researchers determined that the best approach was to use a combination of single-frequency microwaves and plasma, or microwave-assisted plasma (MAP), to carbonize and graphitize oxidized PAN fibers.
 MAP processing feasibility was demonstrated in a batch reactor.
 Continuous operation was then demonstrated in a low-speed single-tow reactor, which was subsequently scaled to achieve high-speed single-tow operation, and finally three-tow operation.
 The researchers demonstrated a significantly reduced residence for the advanced process versus the conventional baseline.

-Federal funding for this integrated project addressing alternative precursors and advanced conversion was provided by the U.S. Department of Energy's Advanced Manufacturing Office and Vehicle Technologies program and activities executed via this collaboration agreement.
-ORNL and Dow agreed to work together to accelerate development and commercialization of low-cost polymer-based carbon fiber precursors and advanced conversion processes.
-This work built on the foundation and substantial efforts of ORNL staff that had been funded through the U.S. DOE Vehicle Technologies program.
+Federal funding for this integrated project addressing alternative precursors and advanced conversion was provided by the U.S. Department of Energy's Advanced Manufacturing Office and Vehicle Technologies Program and activities were executed via a Cooperative Research and Development Agreement (CRADA).
+ORNL and Dow worked together to accelerate development and commercialization of low-cost polymer-based carbon fiber precursors and advanced conversion processes.
+This work built on the foundation and substantial efforts of ORNL staff that had been funded through the U.S. DOE Vehicle Technologies Program.